 As of December 31, 2017 and 2018, the Company has made deposits for land acquisitions to various landowners amounting to ₱32.9 million and 34.9 million, respectively.
-These deposits will be used for the acquisition of parcels of land located in Nueva Ecija.
+These deposits were used for the acquisition of parcels of land located in Nueva Ecija.

-In 2018, SPNEC, in the normal course of business, received advances from its Parent Company amounting to ₱10.1 million.
+In 2018, SPNEC, in the normal course of business, received advances from its Parent Company amounting to $\mathbb{P}10.1$ million.
 The proceeds of these advances were used for payment of the Company's deposits for land acquisition, lease payments and pre-operating expenses including taxes, permits, audit fees, and transportation expenses.